latolukasz/beeorm-doc/docs/guide/data_pools.md

 </code-block>
 </code-group>

+Redis Sentinel provides high availability for Redis by allowing multiple Sentinel instances to monitor the master and its slaves.
+When the master fails, one of the slaves is promoted to master automatically and the Sentinels update the client connections to use the new master.
+By using a Redis Sentinel pool, you can ensure that your applications can continue to access Redis even if the master fails.

 ::: tip
-We strongly recommend to use Redis Sentinel pools instead of single server pool in your production environment.
+We strongly recommend using Redis Sentinel pools instead of a single server pool in your production environment.
 :::

-You can also provide redis credentials:
+To provide Redis credentials, you can use the RegisterRedisSentinelWithCredentials method in Go:

 <code-group>
 <code-block title="in go">